ArianCSN/RoboticArmSimulation/README.md

-# **Robotic Arm Simulation Project**
+# Robotic Arm Simulation Project

-## **Overview**
+## Overview

 This MATLAB project implements a simple robotic arm simulation using the built-in Robotics System Toolbox.
-The robotic arm consists of multiple rigid bodies connected by joints.
+The robotic arm consists of multiple rigid bodies connected by joints, allowing it to move in various configurations.
+The provided `main_simulation.m` script sets up the robot and displays it in 3D.

-The provided main_simulation.m script sets up the robot and displays it in 3D.
+## Prerequisites

-## **Prerequisites**
+- MATLAB (with Robotics System Toolbox installed)

-MATLAB (with Robotics System Toolbox installed) Getting Started
+## Getting Started

-Clone the Repository:
+1. **Clone the Repository:**
-Clone this repository to your local machine.
+   - Clone this repository to your local machine.
-Navigate to the project folder.
+   - Navigate to the project folder.

-Run the Simulation:
+2. **Run the Simulation:**
-Open MATLAB.
+   - Open MATLAB.
-Change the current directory to the project folder.
+   - Change the current directory to the project folder.
-Run the main_simulation.m script.
+   - Run the `main_simulation.m` script.
-The 3D visualization of the robotic arm will appear.
+   - The 3D visualization of the robotic arm will appear.

-Customization:
+3. **Customization:**
-Modify the parameters (mass, inertia, joint limits, etc.) directly in the main_simulation.m script to customize the robot’s properties.
+   - Modify the parameters (mass, inertia, joint limits, etc.) directly in the `main_simulation.m` script to customize the robot's properties.
-Adjust joint angles or other parameters to observe different arm configurations.
+   - Adjust joint angles or other parameters to observe different arm configurations.

-## **Example Output**
+## Example Output

 ![simulation](https://github.com/ArianCSN/RoboticArmSimulation/assets/146763196/415eb32e-dbf6-4c01-9dbc-48c52312714f)

-## **Acknowledgments**
+## Acknowledgments

 This project was inspired by the Robotics Toolbox for MATLAB.

-## **License**
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.